codefaktor/FTVLaunchX/README.md

 buttons at the same time.

 You can also get to the default Amazon home screen by using this method.

+And, of course, you can also still use Alexa to get to the settings menu or the original Amazon home screen: just say "Home" or "Settings".

 Lean back & enjoy!